MicroEJ/docs/DeviceDeveloperGuide/mjvm.rst

 preemptive scheduling policy with round robin for the MicroEJ threads with the same priority.
-In the following explanations the term "RTOS task" refers to the tasks scheduled by the underlying OS; and the term "MicroEJ thread" refers to the thread scheduled by the MicroEJ core engine.
+In the following explanations the term "RTOS task" refers to the tasks scheduled by the underlying OS; and the term "MicroEJ thread" refers to the Java threads scheduled by the MicroEJ Core Engine.

 .. figure:: images/mjvm_gt.*
    :alt: A Green Threads Architecture Example